lebedovskiy/django-vuejs-vuex-template/README.md

 > A Vue.js + Django project, based on [webpack vuejs-template](https://github.com/vuejs-templates/webpack)

 All is pre-ready for start coding - this template include simple blog-app with Django & Django REST framework on backend and Vue.js & Vuex & Vue-router on frontend.
-Also I add Pug (Jade) - language of html template and SCSS support for styles.
+Also I add Pug (Jade) - language of html template and Stylus support for styles.

 Summary, it include:
 1. Simple Django project (business_card) with app (posts).